 Part of what made the Lenaia so important was its incredible antiquity.
 Scholars have hypothesized that its roots extend back to the earliest of Minoan pillar-cults, but there is of course no way to prove this.
 We do know, however, that the Lenaia was already firmly established in Hellas before the Ionian migration as we find it celebrated not only in Attica but in Italy, Asia Minor and wherever else the descendants of Ion settled.
 In many of those places it was a significant enough festival that the month in which it fell was named Lenaion or Lenaeon after it.
 This was a common enough practice that Hesiod, in an attempt to make his work more relevant to a Panhellenic audience, refers to the month by that name (Works and Days 504) even though his own Boiotian Askra used a different calendar.
 The involvement of the Archon Basileos should tell us just how old the festival was in Athens — for this official had control of the city’s most primitive rites of fertility and appeasement.
-Originally Athens, like all Hellas, was a monarchy with the king functioning not only as head of state but as a mediator between the sacred and his people.
-In time the Athenian people adopted systems of isopoliteia and demokratia (equal citizenship and rule by the people, respectively) but the gods, and especially those under the earth, proved far more conservative in their tastes and would accept the rites only when performed by a proper king — thus the Archon Basileos remained as an important religious position, stripped of most of its temporal power except the authority it retained over cases of homicide and blasphemy.
-(Demosthenes’ Against Neaira is probably the most extensive discussion on the role of the Archon Basileos, though Aristotle’s Athenian Consitution provides some important details as well.)
+Originally Athens, like all Hellas, was a monarchy with the King functioning not only as head of state but as a mediator between his people and the sacred.
+In time the Athenian people adopted systems of isopoliteia and demokratia (equal citizenship and rule by the people, respectively) but the Gods, and especially those under the earth, proved far more conservative in their tastes and would accept the rites only when performed by a proper King — thus the Archon Basileos remained as an important religious position, stripped of most of its temporal power except the authority it retained over cases of homicide and blasphemy.
+(Demosthenes’ Against Neaira is probably the most extensive discussion on the role of the Archon Basileos to come down to us, though Aristotle’s Athenian Consitution provides some important details as well.)

-Such gentility and restraint may strike one as humorously out of place when we consider that the name of the festival derives from the lenai or ecstatic maenad priestesses of the god.
+Such gentility and restraint may strike one as humorously out of place when we consider that the name of the festival is thought to derive from the Lenai or ecstatic Maenad priestesses of the God.
 There has been much debate about this in scholarly circles, with some proposing a derivation from lenos or the wine-press instead.
 This is problematic for a number of reasons.
 To begin with the adjectival form of lenos is leneios whereas “adjectives of the –aios form are usually connected with feminine substantives of the first declension.”
 (Arthur Pickard-Cambridge, The Dramatic Festivals of Athens page 29) Secondly, and more importantly, none of our sources — visual or literary — show any involvement of the wine-press in this festival.
 It would be pretty astounding if they did since Lenaia fell during the middle of winter and for the most part within our January.
-Should one leave behind the ivory halls of academia they would be hard pressed to find grapes still on the vine or being crushed at this time of year in Greece or anywhere else for that matter.
+Should one leave behind the ivory halls of academia they would be hard pressed to find grapes still on the vine or being crushed at this time of year in Greece or anywhere else in the Mediterranean for that matter.
 All the hard work had already been done months before, around the time of Oschophoria and the other autumn harvest festivals; there were only a few weeks left at this point until the casks were broached and the new wine tasted for the first time at Anthesteria.
-Lastly, maenads have an essential role to play in this festival so it only makes sense that it should take its name from them, especially since many of our earliest sources — Herakleitos frag.
-76 for instance — use lenai as a common default designation for the votaries of Dionysos.
+Lastly, Maenads have an essential role to play in this festival so it only makes sense that it should take its name from them, especially since many of our earliest sources — Herakleitos frag.
+76 for instance — use Lenai as a common default designation for the votaries of Dionysos.

 What can we gather from all of this?

-Lenaia appears to be an essential component of Dionysos’ winter festival cycle which culminates in Anthesteria.
-Coming in the middle as it does, the coldest and most barren part of the year, it is concerned with arousing and joyously placating the god so that he will have the power and inclination to bless the land with abundant fertility during his later marriage with the Basilinna.
-This is done in two ways — the procession, public sacrifice and theatrical performances of the city on one hand and the private banquet, dances and ecstatic worship of the lenai on the other.
-Both are intended to establish an amicable bond with the god — the public rites by reminding him of his visit to the city in the remote mythic past when he shared his gifts and brought civilized culture to the Athenians and more intimately with regard to the maenad priestesses.
-They clothe and decorate his idol, they sing and dance and play music for his entertainment, they share the remaining bounty of their fields with the god and they stir the wine as they hope he will stir the life-force in the frozen earth for them.
+Lenaia appears to be an essential component of Dionysos’ winter festival cycle which begins with the harvest at Oschophoria and culminates in Anthesteria.
+Coming in the middle as it does, the coldest and most barren part of the year, it is concerned with arousing and joyously placating the God so that he will have the power and inclination to bless the land with abundant fertility during his later marriage with the Basilinna.
+This is done in two ways — the procession, public sacrifice and theatrical performances of the city on one hand and the private banquet, dances and ecstatic worship of the Lenai on the other.
+Both are intended to establish an amicable bond with the God — the public rites by reminding him of his visit to the city in the remote mythic past when he shared his gifts and brought civilized culture to the Athenians and more intimately with regard to the Maenad priestesses.
+They clothe and decorate his idol, they sing and dance and play music for his entertainment, they share the remaining bounty of their fields with the God and they stir the wine as they hope he will stir the life-force in the frozen earth for them.
 In many ways a simple and unassuming festival — but absolutely essential for the well-being of the polis and to set the stage for the even more important Anthesteria.

 Before I close, however, I would like to address an important point.

-Many in the recon and neopagan communities have made Lenaia about the birth or youth of the god.
-There is absolutely nothing to support this in the primary sources except a) the offerings presented to Dionysos by the maenads are carried in a liknon, the fan-shaped wicker basket that was used in a variety of ancient rituals including initiations, funerals and marriages and b) Dionysos is hailed as the “son of Semele” by the Daduchos.
-It is certainly true that Dionysos has the epiklesis Liknites and is sometimes depicted using the basket as his cradle but, as mentioned, the liknon appears in plenty of other contexts without suggesting the infancy of the god and in the Lenaia vases the liknon is stuffed with offerings and set up before the masked idol of the god.
+Many in the recon and neopagan communities have made Lenaia about the birth or youth of the God.
+There is absolutely nothing to support this in the primary sources except a) the offerings presented to Dionysos by the Maenads are carried in a liknon, the fan-shaped wicker basket that was used in a variety of ancient rituals including initiations, funerals and marriages and b) Dionysos is hailed as the “son of Semele” by the Dadouchos.
+It is certainly true that Dionysos has the epiklesis Liknites and is sometimes depicted using the basket as his cradle but, as mentioned, the liknon appears in plenty of other contexts without suggesting the infancy of the God and in the Lenaia vases the liknon is stuffed with offerings and set up before the masked idol of the God.
 If his spirit is anywhere it’s in the mask and not the liknon — furthermore that mask is always bearded, implying that it is the potent, adult form of the deity that they are dealing with.
-(Which is further demonstrated by the ecstatic, and in some vases quite erotic, dances of the maenads.
+(Which is further demonstrated by the ecstatic, and in some vases quite erotic, dances of the Maenads.
 Dancing like that for a child, even a child such as Dionysos, seems quite inappropriate.)
 And I find point b) even less persuasive.
 Calling Dionysos “son of Semele” does not imply that he had recently been born any more than calling him “son of Zeus” suggests that he had just emerged from his father’s thigh.
-The Daduchos also addresses him as Iakchos who is usually represented as a young adult and as Ploutodotos implying a potency and fertility that children simply do not possess.
-Furthermore, as I have argued in the essay Dionysos is not the reason for the season a winter-born Dionysos makes no sense considering the rest of his mythic and festive cycle.
+The Dadouchos also addresses him as Iakchos who is usually represented as a young adult and as Ploutodotos implying a potency and fertility that children simply do not possess.
+Furthermore, as I have argued elsewhere a winter-born Dionysos makes no sense considering the rest of his mythic and festive cycle.